lionelmace/iks-lab/book/bind-service.md

     kubectl get secrets
     ```

 1. You can view the secret in the Kubernetes Dashboard

     ![](./images/k8s-secret.png)

 ## Redeploy the app

-1. Modify the YAML to uncomment the last 3 lines of the Deployment section as of envFrom.
+1. Modify the YAML to uncomment the last 3 lines of the Deployment section as of **envFrom**.

     Your YAML file should look as follows:
     ```yaml